EMS Subjects

 Emergency Medical Technician - Intermediate (EMT-I)

-Assistant to Paramedic-Also called “EMT Special Skills”.
-This person is trained to start IV’s and perform other tasks to assist the Paramedic.
+Assistant to Paramedic-Also sometimes called “EMT Special Skills”.
+This person is trained to start IV’s and perform other important tasks to assist the Paramedic in performing Advanced Life Support.
+In truth, at times there might be very little difference between an EMT-I and a paramedic because the "special skills" they possess might be very similar to a paramedic's skills.

 Emergency Medical Technician - Paramedic (EMT-P or “Paramedic”)